-Prerequisite: Health and Wellness

-Education/IPR, Sports Medicine I Open to 10, 11, and 12
+Classification: Regular Prerequisite: Health and Wellness or Interpersonal Relationships, Sports Medicine I Open to 10, 11, and 12 Credit: 1 RW

 Sports Medicine II is designed for students interested in the student athletic program and/or the sports medicine field, and provides a more in-depth study and application of the components of sports medicine including but not limited to: rehabilitative techniques; therapeutic modalities; prevention, recognition, and care of injuries to the upper and lower extremities; drugs in sports; and modern issues in sports medicine.
 Individualized and independent assignments will be included.
-Fee: \$32.25